azizultex/Dark-Mode/readme.txt

 Using technology at night time can have a negative effect on your eyesight.
 Dark Mode will darken the colors of your admin dashboard making it easier for you to work at night.

 For information on the progress of this plugin, please refer to the [Trac ticket](https://core.trac.wordpress.org/ticket/41928) or you can get involved on the [GitHub repository](https://github.com/emrikol/Dark-Mode).

+= How to use? =
+After activating the plugin, you need to go to the profile edit page from admin backend.
+You can see a Darkmode titled checkbox field.
+You need to check the field and save the settings.

 = Developers =